 Welcome to the University of Texas Skywatchers Report for Monday June 10th through Sunday June 16th.

-The moon is at first quarter on Sunday, so we will have a waxing crescent moon in the early evening skies all of this week.
+The moon is at first quarter to start the week early on Monday morning, so we'll have a waxing gibbous moon for the whole week.

 Public viewing at the 16-inch reflector on top of Robert Lee Moore Hall is on Wednesday nights from 9:00 to 10:30 p.m. this summer.
 RLM is located on the southeast corner of Dean Keeton and Speedway.
 Take the elevator to the 17th floor and follow the signs to the telescope.